peterszerzo/scaling-tricks-for-geo/README.md

 		{ name: 'pin three', size: 6, latitude: 37.3, longitude: 72 }
 	];

 Make them into Backbone models, squeeze the latitudes/longitudes into arrays to populate each GeoJSON feature's ``geometry`` field, add the ``_model`` reference to the feature, build all features up to a GeoJSON, ship it off and done.
-The ``stg.RichGeoJSON`` constructor I prototyped even provides a method to do this automatically with some room for customization:
+The ``stg.RichGeoJSON`` constructor even provides a method to do this automatically with some room for customization:

 	// stg.Pins extends from Backbone.Collection
 	collection = new stg.Pins(collectionData);